 There is also a thermostat control built into the cover to heat, then stop warming to prevent overheating or damaging the cover, and then warming again to maintain your comfort range.
 We like that this seat cover is thin and has an almost universal fit for most vehicles.
 Elastic bands fasten the cover into place under the headrest and the bottom of your seat.

-2. FIVE S 10-Motor Vibration Massage Seat Cushion
+2. FIVE S 10-Motor Vibration Massage Car Seat Warmer